The future of Australia's gas and LNG export market: An East Asian perspective

 While domestic issues are heatedly debated, East Asia markets - Australian LNG’s primary destinations - are less focused but are at a critical stage.
 The changes to the structure of Australia’s principal LNG markets in East Asia include: revisions to the reliance on long-term contracts for LNG trade; the pricing benchmark used in such contracts; regional market integration through the development of trans-boundary pipelines and LNG trading hubs; and indirectly, national electricity and gas market liberalisation that may also increase the demand for flexibility in the prices and terms of LNG trade.
 Given that LNG is expected to become Australia’s second most valuable commodity export after iron ore, the stakes are too high to be ignored.

-With these questions in mind, the Australia-China Relations Institute (ACRI) at the University of Technology Sydney is pleased to present a panel of experts to discuss the issues of our nation’s current and future significance.
+With these questions in mind, the Australia-China Relations Institute (ACRI) at the University of Technology Sydney presented a panel of experts to discuss the issues of our nation’s current and future significance.

 About the panellists: